emiller/terminal.sublime-package/README.md

 ### Usage

-After installation you'll a new menu entry:
+After installation a new menu entry will be available:

     Goto -> Open Terminal Here (CTRL+T)